getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

   (preferably) on an im_data (corresponding to `mim`).
 The data are the first Lame coefficient, the second one (shear modulus) and the uniaxial yield stress.
+  IMPORTANT: Note that this law implement the
+  3D expressions.
+If it is used in 2D, the expressions are just transposed to the 2D.
+For the plane strain approximation, see below.
+- "plane strain Prandtl Reuss"
+  (or "plane strain isotropic perfect plasticity")
+  The same law as the previous one but adapted to the plane strain case.
+Can only be used in 2D.

 IMPORTANT : remember that `small_strain_elastoplasticity_next_iter` has
 to be called at the end of each time step, before the next one